davidgasquez/handbook/Future.md

-# Things that might look weird in the future
+# Things that Might Look Weird in the Future

-History teaches us that in 100 years from now [[Openness | some of the assumptions we believed will turn out to be wrong]].
+History teaches us that in 100 years from now [[Openness |some of the assumptions we believed will turn out to be wrong]].
 A good question to ask is "What might we be wrong about today?".
 These are a few things that future humans might see as weird behavior:

 - Eat animals.
 - Drive manually.